undoLogic/offlineBox/README.md

 - Put the folder where these files are in 'start in (optional)'

 Now your docker will always be running and your backups will run in the background

+- - - More coming later - - -